 Information collected in the survey included: usual care arrangements (types of care, duration and cost); care arrangements used in the survey reference week (types of care, duration and cost); attendance at a preschool or preschool program (usually or in the survey reference week); need for additional formal care or preschool; early childhood education and learning activities.

-The most recent Childhood Education and Care survey was conducted throughout Australia in June 2011.
 The Childhood Education and Care survey is conducted throughout Australia every three years in June, as a supplement to the monthly LFS.
 The ABS has been conducting similar surveys since 1969.
 Until 2005, these were known as the Child Care Surveys.
-Data from the most recent survey (in the form of html and data cubes) were released on 4 May 2011.
-The microdata products are released approximately 16 months after enumeration is completed.
+Data from the most recent survey (June 2011), in the form of html and data cubes, were released on 4 May 2012.
+The microdata products are generally released approximately 16 months after enumeration is completed.

-Steps to confidentialise the data made available on the CURF are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents selected in the survey.
+Steps to confidentialise the data made available on the CURF and in TableBuilder are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents selected in the survey.
 As a result it may not be possible to exactly reconcile all the statistics produced from the microdata with other published statistics.
-Further information about the steps taken to confidentialise the microdata is available through the following link:
+Further information about the steps taken to confidentialise the microdata is available through the following links: